compmec/shapepy/docs/source/rst/installation.rst

 How to install
 ------------------------------

-Install the package and all of its dependencies can be done through the `python package index <https://pypi.org/project/compmec-shape/>`_:
+Install the package and all of its dependencies can be done through the `python package index <https://pypi.org/project/shapepy/>`_:

 .. code-block:: console

-  $ pip install compmec-shape
+  $ pip install shapepy

 Testing the Installation